Consider Heat or Ice

 Better yet: Ask your mate to put your clothes in the dryer while you rest for a few extra minutes in bed.

 Get 2 tubs or containers large enough for your painful area ready with warm and cold water.
-Soak in the warm tub for about 5 minutes until it no longer feels warm, then plunge into the cold tub for about 1 minute.
+Soak in the warm tub for about 5 minutes then plunge into the cold tub for about 1 minute.
 Go back to the warm for a few more minutes, then the cold for a minute.
 Repeat 4-5 times.

 While in the cold bath, have someone add water to the warm one to bring the temperature up.